burmisov/mpc-tss-js/README.md

 ## Current status

+Updated Dec 5, 2023:

+Full keygen + signing works, now need to publish to be able to use externally for a demo check.
+Get back to refinement after that.

 Updated Dec 2, 2023:

 Milestone 2 sort of complete -- the library is able to generate a 3-party